Academic Activities

 Weekly Schedule: 2 hours a day, 5 days a week; 15 game season

-Special Factors: Pre-season strength and conditioning program in early November.
-Student-led lacrosse games are held Wednesday mornings before school from January-February.
-Players encouraged to play in a weekly winter indoor lacrosse league.
+Special Factors: Players encouraged to play in fall and winter with a local lacrosse club—ask coach for details.
 All athletes, regardless of prior experience, are encouraged to try out.

 Parent Participation: As requested by coach and team parent.